 However, there are a few social media pitfalls that physicians should be on the lookout for.
 Here are some things to be mindful of:

 - Guard against HIPAA violations.
 It is important to protect your practice and patients against HIPAA violations.
 Your “office policy” should dictate that staff are not to comment about patients or office-related matters on their personal social media accounts.

 - Don’t blur professional and personal profiles.
 Physicians should never combine personal and professional social media accounts.
 They should be kept strictly separate.

 - Never give specific medical advice online.
 It is best to direct patients to call the office if they wish to speak with a physician.

 - Don’t acknowledge a physician-patient relationship.
 Another concern that physicians need to be aware of is acknowledging online that a person is their patient.
 Simply acknowledging that somebody is your particular patient can create a HIPAA issue

-Contact Omni Premier Marketing if you are interested in getting started with Social Media Marketing.
+Contact Omni Premier Marketing if you are interested in getting started with Social Media Marketing for your Healthcare Practice.